MA-Barracas/insanely-fast-whisper-tutorial/readme.md

 - **`pipeline(...)`**: Combines the model and processor into a single pipeline that simplifies the transcription process.
 - **`batch_size=24`**: Increases the batch size, which helps with processing speed when working with longer files.

 This transcription process takes a few minutes depending on the length of the audio file and the hardware available.
+Also, initially the model needs to be downloaded from HF.
+It is around 3GB of size which is ok as it fits in many consumer GPU memory.

+While doing this, the model needs around 3.7GB of GPU RAM.
+Without the model loading, it roughly takes 4 to 5 minutes to process the whole video.

 ### **Step 4: Summarizing the Transcription with Cohere API**

+Checking the length of the actual transcription:
+- the number of characters is 34762
+- the number of tokens aproximately is 8690 (using the 4 to 1 rule of thumb).

+This means that we would need a model with a context window enough to fit this length (which could be a lot bigger depending on the length of the video and the amount of actual talking in it).

-Once we have the transcription, the next step is to summarize the content using the Cohere API.
+The next step is to summarize the content using the Cohere API.
+From the free tier of Cohere we can use the `command-r-plus` model which is good enough for our task, and has enough context window for a very very long video (128K).
 This is useful for quickly extracting key points from a long transcription.

 ```python
 import cohere